 The main drawback to PhotoRec is its command-line interface and lack of user-friendly features.
 Files are recovered using generic filenames, making it a more difficult and time-consuming process to get back lost data.
 However, if you are willing to spend the time, you will get good recovery results with this alternative to DiskWarrior.

 Aspects of this free tool might make it an inappropriate choice as a DiskWarrior alternative for some users.
 The tool has not been updated in several years and does not directly support the APFS filesystem.
 If you are not comfortable working with a command-line tool or have limited knowledge about your system’s disk structure, you probably should look elsewhere.
 If you can handle the interface, this is a good free alternative to DiskWarrior.

 iBoysoft is a commercial data recovery tool that can serve as a DiskWarrior alternative solution.
-The software runs on all versions of macOS through version 11.0.
+The software runs on all versions of macOS.
 It supports recovering files stored in APFS filesystems as well as HFS, HFS+, and other formats.
 It can recover data from all kinds of disk-based storage devices like hard drives and SD cards.

 This alternative to DiskWarrior offers users a simple and direct method of recovering lost data.
 Quick and deep scanning options are available to help identify hard-to-find recoverable data.
 An issue some users may have with this tool is the inability to preview scanned items while the scan is being performed.
 You need to wait until the process completes to preview the results.